Mitragyna speciosa: Public response

 The FDA's arguments for the federal prohibition of kratom have drawn both criticism and support.
 FDA commissioner Gottlieb responded to criticism in 2018 by stating that "The FDA has done an exhaustive review of adverse event reports, clinical literature and other sources of information related to kratom."
-However, in 2021, former Acting Commissioner of Food and Drugs Brett Giroir claimed that the FDA's recommendation to schedule kratom was rejected because of "embarrassingly poor evidence [and] data."
+However, in 2021, former Acting Commissioner of Food and Drugs Brett Giroir claimed that the FDA's recommendation to schedule kratom was rejected because of "embarrassingly poor evidence [and] data".

 The FDA's position on kratom has also been criticized by the American Kratom Association and researchers including Walter Prozialeck.
 Former commissioner Gottlieb continued to defend the agency's position in 2021, stating that he was convinced that kratom was fueling the U.S. opioid epidemic, though Gottlieb's partiality has been called into question as he has since gone on to become a member of the board of directors of Pfizer Inc., a company that has been heavily criticized for its sale and marketing of opioid drugs.

-Research directions
+Research

 Kratom is under preliminary research for possible antipsychotic and antidepressant properties, as well as pain management, withdrawal management, and dependence reduction.

-Kratom use has not been shown to affect positive mental health and shows a very small association with negative indicators (mainly externalizing disorders).
+Kratom use has not been shown to positively affect mental health and shows a very small association with negative indicators (mainly externalizing disorders).